chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 __Configure peer nodes with server.conf__

-You can configure an indexer / peer node my editing the server.conf file in ```/opt/splunk/etc/system/local/```; note the 'mode = slave' entry:
+You can also configure an indexer / peer node my editing the server.conf file in ```/opt/splunk/etc/system/local/```; note the 'mode = slave' entry:

 ```
 [replication_port://9887]